Proposal to use LHC general-purpose detectors in "beam-dump" measurements for long-lived particles

 where $a$ and $F_{\mu\nu}$ ($\tilde{F}_{\mu\nu}$) denote the ALP field and the (dual) field strength tensor of the SM photon and where $g_{a\gamma\gamma}$ parameterizes the interaction strength between the ALP and the SM photon.
 We further assume that an ALP decays to a pair of photons that leave experimental signatures at the CMS muon system.

 {\bf Proposal outline.} The proposed measurement begins with the production of jets at the interaction point.
-A number of hadrons and electromagnetic particles inside a jet are essentially ``dumped'' and absorbed to HCAL and ECAL, respectively.
+A number of hadrons and electromagnetic particles inside a jet are essentially ``dumped'' and absorbed to the HCAL and ECAL, respectively.
 They eventually end up with electromagnetic showers creating photons (plus electrons and positrons) copiously, while potentially inducing the production of secondary hadrons in the midst of absorption.
 These photons can undergo the Primakoff process and convert to ALPs in the presence of a non-zero $g_{a\gamma\gamma}$.
 The produced ALPs then enter a drift tube (DT) chamber~\cite{CMS:1997dma,Hebbeker:2017bix} in the muon system and decay to photons therein.
 We also consider ME0, a projected new station in the muon system available at Run4~\cite{Hebbeker:2017bix}, as it may readily allow for dedicated triggers for signal detection.
 We will elaborate on the production of ALP events, the detection principle at DT chambers and ME0, potential backgrounds, our sensitivity study, and the trigger aspects in the next sections.

-{\bf Signal production.} A precise estimate of the photon flux inside HCAL and ECAL is a key factor for a precise estimate of the sensitivity reach.
+{\bf Signal production.} A precise estimate of the photon flux inside the HCAL and ECAL is a key factor for a precise estimate of the sensitivity reach.
 In our study, we first utilize \texttt{Pythia8.2}~\cite{Sjostrand:2014zea} to simulate jet production.
 Long-lived hadrons (e.g., $\pi^\pm$ and $K^\pm$) and stable particles (e.g., $e^\pm$ and $\gamma$) are fed, respectively, into the simplified HCAL and ECAL modules built under the \texttt{GEANT4}~\cite{GEANT4:2002zbu} code package with the \texttt{QGSP\_BERT} physics list which simulates their subsequent interactions including electromagnetic showering.
-We take simplified specifications that the HCAL and ECAL modules are mostly Cu-based and PbWO$_4$-based, respectively, and their effective average lengths are set to be 1.3~m and 0.6~m, respectively.\footnote{By contrast, their widths and heights are set to be large enough as their detailed scale does not affect the photon flux substantially.}
+We take simplified specifications that the HCAL and ECAL modules are mostly Cu-based and PbWO$_4$-based, respectively, and their effective average lengths are set to be 1.3~m and 0.6~m, respectively.\footnote{The effective lengths covered by these materials are somewhat smaller, but the photons affecting the sensitivity reaches are mostly produced at earlier electromagnetic shower stages and our conclusions do not change with true effective lengths.
+Also, their dimensions transverse to the direction of the injected particles are set to be large enough as their detailed scale does not affect the photon flux substantially.}